bhavanakalidindi13/amfoss-tasks/Task-08/README.md

 I am not sure why.
 I learnt a lot from it.
 But i definitely didn't go into it too much only the commands which i required.

+Now, have added a parameter named "page" in requests, this solved the issue.
+Now its listing all the 33 repos.